openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 - Application resources: Configure device- or configuration-specific resources in the resource files.

-- System resources: Use the preset resource definitions (that is, [layered parameters](../../design/ux-design/design-resources.md), with which a resource with the same ID has different values under different configurations, including device types and color modes).
+- System resources: Use the preset resource definitions (that is, layered parameters), with which a resource with the same ID has different values under different configurations, including device types and color modes).

 ## Resource Categories